2015 Track and Field

 Assistant Coach Keri McCoy - Jumps

-Keri (Hilty) McCoy is entering her third season at Bluffton as an assistant coach with the Track and Field program.
+Keri (Hilty) McCoy is entering her fourth season at Bluffton as an assistant coach with the Track and Field program.
 Coach McCoy works with a variety of track disciplines, including the hurdles, jumps and sprints.

 McCoy, a 2003 Bluffton High School graduate, was a seven-time OHSAA All-Ohio honoree in both individual and relay events (800 meters, high jump, 4 x 400 and 4 x 800) and was runner-up in the 800 meters in her senior year with a time of 2:15.54.
 As a Cedarville University (2008 - Exercise Science) athlete, McCoy continued to excel.
 In 2004 she was the American Mideast Conference champion at 800 meters and she also qualified for both the indoor and outdoor NAIA national championships in the high jump.
 In 2007, McCoy produced her career best time at 800 meters (2:10.96) placing second in the NAIA Outdoor National Track and Field Championships.
 Throughout her collegiate career, McCoy was a seven-time All-American athlete in a combination of individual and relay events, placing among the top eight finishers at the NAIA national championship meets: three times indoors at 600 meters; one time outdoors at 800 meters; one time indoors in the 4 x 800 meter relay; one time indoors in the 4 x 400; and one time outdoors in the 4 x 400.